AnwarAchilles/nexus/README.md

 nexus.php file, and then enter the following code.

-the basic is like this
+the basic to test nexus is ready, use this code.
 ```php
 <?php
 // load nexus